Logo UNIMA

 9. How does the puppet interrogate existing conventions, norms and crises (through satire or otherwise)?

-It must be sent to you’re the referent of your continent (see contact by the end of this page).
+It must be sent to the referent of your continent (see contacts below).

 This is a project based on voluntary contributions, so articles will be sent free of charge for publication in the magazine in its digital and possibly physical form.